 Since the flyby, there has been a new appreciation for the impact of the Milankovitch cycles, particularly the 2.8-Myr obliquity cycle, and the variation of the solar longitude at perihelion (varying by 360° over 2.8 Myr, with a 24° oscillation superimposed that varies with the 3.95-Myr eccentricity cycle).
-The location of the equitorial CH4 deposits vary with the Milankovitch cycle too.
-For example, some models of Bertrand et al. (2019) show a steady accumulation of Bladed Terrains, with the boundary of the terrains varying such that it favors the perihelion winter hemisphere (e.g., equator and low southern latitudes when $L{S,peri} = 90^\circ$; Fig. 11).
+The location of the equatorial CH4 deposits vary with the Milankovitch cycle too.
+For example, some models of Bertrand et al. (2019) show a steady accumulation of Bladed Terrains, with the boundary of the terrains varying such that it favors the perihelion winter hemisphere (e.g., equator and low southern latitudes when $L{S,peri} = 90^{\circ}$; Fig. 12).

-Even without any variation in the distribution of volatiles, the changing insolation would affect the seasonal variation of atmospheric pressure and winds (Moores et al. 2016; Earle et al. 2017; Meza et al. 2019; Johnson et al. 2020).
-In Pluto's current epoch, and for the previous 30 Myr, the pressure minima and maxima vary with obliquity.
+Even without any variation in the surface distribution of volatile ices, the changing insolation would affect atmospheric pressure and winds (Moores et al. 2016; Earle et al. 2017; Meza et al. 2019; Johnson et al. 2020).
+In particular, the annual pressure minima and maxima vary with obliquity.

 In models based on the observed N2-ice distribution, Johnson et al. (2020) found the minimum seasonal pressures varied between 50 and 300 mPa, with lower minimum pressures (<6 mPa) possible for some N2 albedos and distributions.
-Bertrand et al. (2018; B18) found minima of ~10 mPa for nominal N2 albedo $A{N2} = 0.7$, and higher minimum pressures of ~1 Pa for darker $A{N2} = 0.4$.
-This implies that, for the great majority of parameter space, Pluto's atmosphere remains global its entire season over multiple obliquity cycles, and sublimation winds are able to keep N2 ice temperatures nearly isothermal.
+B18 found minima of ~10 mPa for nominal N2 albedo $A{N2} = 0.7$, and higher minimum pressures of ~1 Pa for darker $A{N2} = 0.4$.
+This implies that, for the great majority of parameter space, Pluto's atmosphere remains global throughout its entire year over multiple obliquity cycles, and sublimation winds are able to keep N2 ice temperatures nearly isothermal (cf Section 3.2.1).

-While Earle et al. (2017) and Stern et al. (2017) concluded that maximum pressures could be much higher than the current pressure (kPa), perhaps tied to lines of geologic evidence for periods of high surface pressure, this requires a mechanism for confining N2 to Pluto's poles.
-This mechanism is unidentified for Pluto's current Milankovitch cycle.
-In contrast, B18 found maximum seasonal pressures of ~10 Pa for A{N2} = 0.7, and only 50 Pa even for dark N2 with A{N2} = 0.4.
-B18 argued that periods of high surface pressure (Stern et al. 2017) were recent.
+Earle et al. (2017) and Stern et al. (2017) concluded that maximum pressures could be of order kPa, much higher than the current pressure of 1.1 Pa, perhaps tied to lines of geologic evidence for periods of high surface pressure.
+However, their results required a mechanism for confining N2 to Pluto's poles, and no such confining mechanism is identified for Pluto's current Milankovitch cycle (that is, the last 2.8 My).
+In contrast, B18 found maximum seasonal pressures of ~10 Pa for $A{N2} = 0.7$, and only 50 Pa even for dark N2 with $A{N2} = 0.4$.
+B18 argued that periods of high surface pressure (Stern et al. 2017) were not recent.
 Alternatives include higher pressure very early in Pluto's evolution, or ancient flows at the bottom of deep glaciers (B18).